 - Always use hepatotoxic drugs with the advice of your veterinarian.

-- In case, if your dog ingested toxic material or poison, contact your veterinarian immediately.
+- In case, if your dog ingested toxic material or poison, consult a veterinarian immediately.

 - Feed healthy food to your pets.